-Disclaimer: The information in this guide does not constitute legal advice.
+Disclaimer: The information in this guide does not constitute legal or financial advice.

-A brief guide to confirmation
+A brief guide to probate

-When selling a property left behind by a relative, confirmation is often required.
+When selling a property left behind by a relative probate is often involved.
 But what is it?

-It's the formal permission needed to deal with someone's estate, basically their property, money, and possessions, when they die.
+It's the formal permission needed to deal with someone's estate.
+Basically their property, money and possessions when they die.

-If you are named in the deceased person's will as an executor, you can apply for confirmation.
+If you are named in the deceased person's will as an executor you can apply for probate.

-But even if they didn't leave a will, depending on your relationship to them, you can apply to become the administrator of the estate.
+But even if they didn't leave a will depending on your relationship to them you can apply to become the administrator of the estate.

-In most cases, you will need legal permission to sell their property, hence the need to apply for confirmation.
+In most cases you will need legal permission to sell their property, hence the need to apply for probate.